kkps-d/button-board/README.md

           - [ ] If yes, redirect to `/app`
           - [ ] If no, clear `device` and redirect to `/get-started`
         - [ ] If no, redirect to `/get-started`
+- [ ] Get main app to load data from the APIs
+- [ ] Update the existing app to use the NextUI components
+- [ ] Try to get dist build to be served by server
 - [x] Test for all sizes of grid
 - [x] Update components to support moving GRID_SIZE into context